hernawa2/bayesian_neural_network/README.md

-# bayesian_neural_network
+# Bayesian Neural Network
-Translation of Bayesian Neural Network Model and its training algorithm from Chandra &amp; He (2021)
+Translation of Bayesian Neural Network Model and its training algorithm to Julia (Chandra &amp; He (2021))